Heroin Offenses

 Our firm has twelve offices across New Jersey and our drug crime attorneys have decades of experience in courtrooms throughout the state.
 We have statewide connections and extensive resources to dedicate to your defense.

 It is best to act promptly after being charged with heroin possession, distribution or manufacturing in New Jersey.
 We can begin immediately to investigate the evidence against you and in your favor develop a defense.
-If there are problems with your arrest, we may be able to get charges dismissed.
+If there are problems with your arrest, we may be able to get the charges dismissed.

 A conviction for heroin possession, distribution or manufacturing will be costly immediately, and could plague you for the rest of your life.
 We can help make the impact of your heroin arrest and charges lighter.
 Call or fill out our online form today for a free initial consultation with one of our experienced New Jersey heroin possession lawyers.